Trotylson/shell_logShell/README.md

 Descryption:

-Tool / system for logging in and creating in-service accounts.
+Protective shell that will prevent access to your software.

+Standard access: admin / admin

 # UPDATES:

     UPDATE 15-03-2021 v.1.2

     Now, to create a new account, verification with the code sent to the email address provided during registration is required.

     The first time you start the program, you can use basic credentials: